ianhellstrom/rtfd/source/sql/hints.rst

 CTAS and ``INSERT INTO ...
 SELECT`` statements' distribution of rows between producers and consumers can be controlled with the ``PQ_DISTRIBUTE( tab_name_or_alias  distribution )`` hint.
 The value of ``distribution`` can be one of the following:

 * ``NONE``: no distribution, which is ideal when there is no skew, so the overhead of distributing rows can be avoided.
-It is important to be aware that each query server munches between 512 KB and 1.5 MB (with compression) of PGA memory.
+It is important to be aware that each query server munches between 512 KB and 1.5 MB (with compression) of :term:`PGA` memory.
 * ``PARTITION``: rows are distributed from producers to consumers based on ``tab_name_or_alias``'s partition information, which is best used when producer and consumer operations cannot be combined, there are more partitions than query servers, and there is no skew across partitions.
 * ``RANDOM``: rows are distributed from the consumers to the consumers in a round-robin fashion, which is applicable when the data is skewed.
 * ``RANDOM_LOCAL``: rows are distributed from the consumers to the consumers on the same RAC node in a round-robin fashion, which eliminates inter-node communication.